-package uses the specified data to create a mining model with the specified name and mining function.
+The CREATE_MODEL procedure in the DBMS_DATA_MINING package uses the specified data to create a mining model with the specified name and mining function.
 The model can be created with configuration settings and user-specified transformations.

-Explains about providing mining function to CREATE_MODEL
+Explains about providing mining function to CREATE_MODEL.

-procedure.
+The mining function is a required argument to the CREATE_MODEL procedure.
 A data mining function specifies a class of problems that can be modeled and solved.

 Data mining functions implement either supervised or unsupervised learning.
 Supervised learning uses a set of independent attributes to predict the value of a dependent attribute or target.
 Unsupervised learning does not distinguish between dependent and independent attributes.
 Supervised functions are predictive.
 Unsupervised functions are descriptive.